MishaDey/Content-Based-Recommendation-System-Using-BOW-and-TF-IDF/README.md

 # Content-Based-Recommendation-System-Using-BOW-and-TF-IDF
-A context-based Recommendation System from Scratch Using BOW(Bag Of Words) Model and TF-IDF Model.
+A content-based Recommendation System from Scratch Using BOW(Bag Of Words) Model and TF-IDF Model.
 Dataset- Amazon's Women Apparel

 ### Libraries and Modules Used :